goramartin/master-thesis/docs/papers/class-importance/02-info-rank-novel-node-importance-measures-to-improve-keyword-search-over-rdf-graphs.md

 They define measures InfoRank:
 1. important things have lots of information about them
 2. important things are surrounded by other important things
-3. few important relationshipt are better than many unimportant relations Benefits -> they do not need manual assignment of weights or training dataset.
+3. few important relationships are better than many unimportant relations Benefits -> they do not need manual assignment of weights or training dataset.

 What papers are regarding the related work?
 - Variations of the algs to add links [12, 15, 18, 21, 26]
-- Manually weighting links [3, 20, 29]
+- Manually weighting links [3, 20, 29], but it is cumbersome and usually we do not have the data.
-- Machine learning [1, 24, 27]
+- Machine learning [1, 24, 27] based on user feedback.
 - ObjectRank [3] was the first to use PageRank for computing importance in RDB
 - Swoogle used pageRank too.
 - TripleRank used tensors and decomposition but it s hard to extend for keyword search and it is slow for large datasets